 - Predisposition to enforcing or not enforcing a noncompete.

 - Judicial docket size.

-- · Willingness to issue injunctive relief.
+- Willingness to issue injunctive relief.

 Some state courts have dedicated equity divisions or commercial departments with assigned judges who are extremely knowledgeable about non-compete cases.
 These judges may be more inclined to give serious and prompt attention to the case.
 Additionally, because the threshold evidentiary standards may be different in federal and state court, there may be situations where an employer has sufficient evidence of a non-compete violation to proceed in one forum but not the other.
 An employer also may have the option of filing in one or more states (whether in federal or state court).
 The choice of court may affect the outcome of the case, regardless of which state's laws apply to the dispute.
 For example, California judges are often reluctant to enforce noncompete agreements, even where the law of another state arguably governs the dispute (see, for example, Gatsinaris, D.C. v.
 Art Corporate Solutions, Inc., 2015 WL 4208595, at 12 (C.D.
 Cal.
 July 10, 2015)).
-California law now expressly prohibits the use of choice of law and choice of venue contract provisions that apply another state's law (Cal.
+California law now expressly prohibits the use of choice of law and choice of venue contract provisions that apply another state's law to an agreement with an employee who lives and works in California, unless the employee was represented by counsel when entering into the agreement (Cal.
 Lab.
-Code § 925; see also Legal Update, California to Prohibit Choice of Law and Venue Provisions in Employment Contracts).
+Code § 925).
 Massachusetts law similarly prohibits choice of law provisions that would have the effect of avoiding the requirements of its non-compete statute and requires actions under the law to be brought where the employee resides or in Suffolk County, if the parties mutually agree (M.G.L. c.
 149, § 24L(f)).
+Likewise, in Washington state, provisions in non-competition covenants that would require a Washington-based employee or independent contractor to litigate the non-compete outside of Washington state or that apply another state's law are not enforceable (RCW 49.62.050).

-Even if employers have sufficient evidence of misappropriation to support a claim under DTSA, DTSA does not authorize an injunction placing conditions on a former employee's new employment if the injunction conflicts with applicable state law prohibiting or limiting restraints on the practice of a lawful profession, trade, or business, such as the California Business and Professions Code (Cal.
+Even if employers have sufficient evidence of misappropriation to support a claim under the DTSA, the DTSA does not authorize an injunction placing conditions on a former employee's new employment if the injunction conflicts with applicable state law prohibiting or limiting restraints on the practice of a lawful profession, trade, or business, such as the California Business and Professions Code (Cal.
 Bus. & Prof. Code §§ 16600-16607).

-For more on DTSA, see:
+For more on the DTSA, see: